MileHacker Logo

 • Passport Validity

-Your passport must maintain valid for a minimum of six months beyond your planned period of stay in the Philippines.
+Your passport must maintain validity for at least six months beyond your planned period of stay in the Philippines.

 • Disembarkation Card

 Fill out an immigration form upon arrival.
-These cards are usually given on your flight or at the airport.
+These cards are usually given on your flight or by the airport.

 • Financial Capacity